 What does John 2:14 mean?

-The work of the livestock vendors and money changers probably started off with good intentions.
-Jews coming to the temple did not always have the means to bring animals with them.
-So, it made sense to provide a way to purchase proper sacrifices.
-There was also good reason to help people convert their coins into local money.
-Apparently, interest in making money soon took over.
-And, instead of conducting business near the temple, or just outside it, the marketplace had been moved inside the temple grounds.The area in question is known as the "Court of the Gentiles," just inside the borders of the temple.
+The presence of the livestock vendors and money changers in the temple probably started off with good intentions.
+Jewish people traveling long distances to the temple (Deuteronomy 16:16; John 2:13) did not always have the means to bring animals with them.
+It made sense to provide a way to purchase proper sacrifices.
+There would also be a need to help people convert their coins into local money.
+Apparently, turning a profit soon took over.
+More of a problem was that instead of conducting business near the temple, or just outside it, the marketplace had been moved inside the temple grounds.The area in question is known as the "Court of the Gentiles," just inside the borders of the temple.
 This should have been the place where Israel reached out to tell others about God.
-Instead, it was being used as a blatant money grab.
-Part of the warning in this story is the danger in allowing a ministry to become a business, and losing sight of its original purpose.
-Worse, is the threat of letting business concerns outweigh spiritual concerns.
+It was meant to be one of the spaces set aside for God's people to focus on God's purposes.
+Instead, it was being used as a blatant money grab (John 2:16).